todogroup/outbound-oss/content/03-starting-oss-projects.md

 If contributors must accept an CLA or DCO before they can submit their contributions, it is beneficial to automate that process as much as possible.
 The [TODO Group](https://todogroup.org/) provides a [list of tools](https://github.com/todogroup/awesome-ospo#contributor-license-agreements--developer-certificate-of-originis) that support the management and the sign-off of DCOs or CLA documents.
 As an example, we describe the [CLA Assistant](https://github.com/cla-assistant/cla-assistant) in more detail.

 The CLA Assistant implements a workflow that asks contributors to accept/sign-off a document when a contributor submit the first pull request to a certain repository on GitHub.com.
 Despite the name of the tool ("CLA Assistant"), it can be used for any type of document that companies require contributors to accept before a pull request can be submitted, including CLAs and DCOs.
 The document text must be provided as gist on GitHub.com.
 Which document/gist to be used can be configured on organization and on repository level.
 The CLA Assistant uses a default logic: If for a certain repository no specific document is configured, the document that is configured on organization level is used.
 When a contributor submits a pull request for a repository for the first time, the CLA Assistant displays the document text and the contributor can only submit the request if they accept the document.
 The next time, the same contributor submits a pull request, they can do so without having to accept the document again.
 The information that the contributor accepted the document for that repository is stored in the database of the CLA Assistant and can be retrieved later on.
-The CLA Assistant is available as hosted offering on https://cla-assistant.io/ or can be self-hosted.
+The CLA Assistant is available as hosted offering on [cla-assistant.io](https://cla-assistant.io/) or can be self-hosted.

 ### Credential scanning

 Even if open source policies and guidelines explicitly require that credentials such as password, access tokens or other secrets have to be removed from code before it is published, it happens from time to time that unintentionally such important and sensitive data is pushed to public repositories.
 To detect such situations as quickly as possible (and thus to be able to revoke the published secret and remove that data from public repositories), it is advisable to regularly execute credential scans for such repositories.
-Luckily, all well-known code hosting platforms (GitHub.com, GitLab.com etc.) provide such scanning services as part of their offering.
-We strongly recommend to use that services.
+Luckily, all well-known code hosting platforms (GitHub.com, GitLab.com, etc.) provide such scanning services as part of their offering.
+We strongly recommend to use them.

 ### Quality criteria / CII Best Practices Badge Program